Ryu wins ANA in playoff after Thompson hit with penalty

 “Is this a joke?
 Oh my God.
 Four-stroke penalty, that’s just ridiculous,” Thompson said when notified of the penalty.

-The American gathered herself and actually birdied the 13th.
+The American was in tears as she teed off on the 13th hole but gathered herself and birdied it.
 She then had an eagle putt on the last to win in regulation but had to settle for a birdie and a playoff with Ryu.

 Ryu then birdied the 18th, the first playoff hole, to win the title.